 Marine spatial planning is an evoloving process.
-We are currenrtly consulting on an updated plan 'Shetland Islands Draft Regional Marine Plan 2019' which can be accessed here.
+We ran a public consultation during winter 2019 on the 'Shetland Islands Draft Regional Marine Plan 2019' which can be accessed here.
 We are now in the process of submitting the finalised plan to the Scottish Government.

 This page provides information on the Shetland Islands' Marine Spatial Plan SIMSP (Fourth Edition) 2015 (pdf) which was adopted as ‘Supplementary Guidance’ to the Shetland Local Development Plan by the Shetland Islands Council in 2016.
 The Shetland Local Development Plan together with any Supplementary Guidance sets out the policies and criteria against which planning applications and works licences submitted in Shetland will be considered.

 The SIMSP provides an overarching policy framework to guide marine development and activity out to 12 nautical miles.
 It incorporates authoritative spatial data on the marine environment, its various uses and assets.